-Lines 219-227 -- The third part of Block 2 contains FCC registration information, as required of all interstate telecommunications carriers pursuant to section 64.1195 of the Commission's rules.
-47 C.F.R. § 64.1195.
-As explained above, virtually all carriers filing the FCC Form 499 are considered to be interstate carriers.
-Interstate telecommunications carriers must provide the names and business addresses of their Chief Executive Officer, Chairman, and President.
+Lines 219-227 -- The third part of Block 2 contains FCC registration information, as required of all interstate telecommunications carriers and interconnected VoIP providers pursuant to section 64.1195 of the Commission's rules and Commission orders.29 As explained above, virtually all carriers filing the FCC Form 499 are considered to be interstate carriers.
+Interstate telecommunications carriers and interconnected VoIP providers must provide the names and business addresses of their Chief Executive Officer, Chairman, and President.
 If the reporting entity does not have one or more of these officers or if the same person occupies more than one position, then names should be supplied for the three most senior-level officers of the reporting entity.
 For purposes of this filing, an officer is an occupant of a position listed in the articles of incorporation, articles of formation, or other similar legal document.
 List only one name if the filing entity is a sole proprietorship.
 If the filing entity is a partnership, list the managing partner on Line 221.
 If the legal entity is owned by two partners, list the second partner on Line 223.
 If there are three or more partners, provide information for the managing partner and the two other partners with the greatest financial interest in the partnership.